Beverage Backlash: New Coke hit store shelves 34 years ago

 "That July day, the story that the 'old' Coca-Cola was returning to store shelves as Coca-Cola Classic led two network newscasts and made the front page of virtually every major newspaper," the company said.

-Old Coke and New Coke shared shelve space for a period time - with Old Coke being rebranded Coca-Cola Classic.
+Old Coke and New Coke shared shelf space for a period time - with Old Coke being rebranded Coca-Cola Classic.

 Then New Coke would eventually become Coke II.